Meet our Team of Professional Organizers

 Our specialties include home organizing, office organizing and move organizing.
 We have experience with all levels of clutter and are able transform any space into an organized haven!

 We take a hands-on, personal approach to organizing.
 We can work with you side by side, or work independently to help you declutter and set up organizing systems that are custom-designed for your space and needs.
 We work efficiently and non-judgmentally and can organize your entire home, or just focus on the areas where you need the most help.
 We will also teach you how to effectively use the organizing systems we create, so it will be easy for you to stay organized in the future.

 We have been nationally recognized for our expertise in professional organizing.
 Our hard-working, experienced organizers are professionally trained and skilled to help organize all areas of your home, office and life.
 Having a team of organizers allows us to take on large organizing projects and be available on short notice.
 With personal projects, an organizer will work with you one-on-one to really get to know you, your personal space and your organizing needs.

 At Organizing Boston, we are dedicated to providing you with the highest level of service.
-We invite you to meet our team members below and contact us for a complimentary consultation today.
+We invite you to meet our team members below and contact us for a free consultation today.

-Sarah Buckwalter is a Certified Professional Organizer® with over 18 years of experience in home, move and office organization.
+Sarah Buckwalter is a Certified Professional Organizer® with over 24 years of experience in home and move organization.
 In January of 2000, she founded Organizing Boston.
 Organizing Boston is the largest professional organizing firm in New England and was awarded Best of Boston Home™, Best Professional Organizer by Boston Magazine.

 Highly regarded and nationally recognized as an organizing industry expert, Sarah frequently lectures on organizing and business development.
 She has shared her organizing expertise in print and on dozens of news and television programs.
 Sarah has appeared several times on the hit television series, “Hoarding: Buried Alive” on TLC.